 Luckily, Vitense Golfland has an amazing grill right on site so you won’t have to interrupt your game to go find grub.
 Here, enjoy beer-battered cheese curds, nachos and soft pretzels.

 Photo by Focal Flame Photography

 Admission is always free to the Chazen Museum of Art, located on the UW-Madison campus.
-Book a reservation for you and your party on the website before heading in to soak up all the cultural and artistic wonders this building holds.
 There are an astounding 23,000 works of art in Chazen’s collection that have been amassed since 1885.
 Several historical periods are represented here, such as European paintings dating all the way back to the 14th century, ancient sculptures from Egypt and beyond and striking photos from the 20th century.

 The art museum is within walking distance of UW-Madison’s Memorial Union.
 Admire lakeside views and savor a meal at one of the many indoor eateries, like the storied Der Rathskeller or the sweet Daily Scoop.

 Boulders Climbing Gym

 If you prefer activities of the heart-pumping variety, look no further than Boulders Climbing Gym.
 With two locations (downtown and the east side), you can reserve your spot on the website and get your climb on.
 At the downtown location, there are 8,000 square feet of bouldering walls — which you climb without a rope.
 It’s a great form of exercise that’s fun as a date or a family outing.

 The downtown Boulders Climbing Gym location, just off the Capitol Square, is situated near countless restaurants.
 You’re sure to work up an appetite after climbing for fare at DLUX or Canteen, just to name a few.